Common limitations for camera and radar

 - The same type of windscreen wipers or windscreen wipers approved by Volvo must be fitted when the windscreen is replaced.

-- When replacing the windscreen, the camera unit must be recalibrated by a workshopAn authorised Volvo workshop is recommended. to ensure the functionality of all the camera-based systems in the car.
+- When replacing the windscreen, the camera and radar unit must be recalibrated by a workshopAn authorised Volvo workshop is recommended. to ensure the functionality of all the camera and radar-based systems in the car.

 If not rectified, it can lead to reduced performance for the driver support systems that use the camera and/or radar units.
 This may result functions being reduced, being switched off completely or giving incorrect function responses.

 The radar unit's ability to detect a vehicle ahead is greatly reduced if the speed of the vehicle ahead is very different to the speed of your own car.